Spices, Grains and Nuts

 - Allspice (B’harrat) – allspice berries are ground into a rich dark powder that tastes like a combination of nutmeg, cinnamon and cloves.

 - Bulghur (burghol) – this grain is available in three sizes – fine, medium and coarse – and is sold by the pound.
 Use the correct size specified in the recipe.

-- Chick peas – round legumes used to make hummus and are an essential ingredient in many foods.
+- Chick peas – round legumes used to make hummus.
+These are an essential ingredient in many foods.

-- Cinnamon - dried cinnamon is either ground or in sticks.
+- Cinnamon – dried cinnamon can be found either ground or in sticks.
 Sticks are useful in sugar syrups or stews with prunes.
-Use cinnamon with allspice in meats.
+I tend to use cinnamon to compliment allspice when seasoning raw meats.